gnafit/gna/doc/source/making_sense.rst

 .. _`TransformationBase::Entry`:

 Entry : struct
-    * base class fore the calculation node representation
+    * base class for the calculation node representation
     * has methods to:

       + add sources/sinks